igrishaev/CV/README.md

 ### Projects

 [Queryfeed](https://queryfeed.net/) — my own project.
-It's an online service to fetch posts from Twitter, Facebook and Google+.
-It's build on Clojure plus Ring.
-It handles about **5 millions** requests a day.
-There is a paid subscription with Paypal.
+It's an online service to fetch posts from Twitter, Facebook, Google+ and Instagram.
+It's build on Clojure plus Ring and handles about **6 millions** requests a day.
+There is a paid subscription via Paypal.

 [F — Python library][url-f] for functional programming.
 In that library, I collected a bunch of functions and classes to bring functional style of